docker/for-mac/README.md

 ### Component Projects

 Docker Desktop for Mac uses many open source components.
-A full list of components and licenses is available inside of Docker Desktop from `About Docker -> Acknowledgements` in the :whale: menu.
+A full list of components and licenses is available inside of Docker Desktop from `About Docker Desktop -> Acknowledgements` in the :whale: menu.

 Some notable components include: